 For FA2 we used the \texttt{fa2} package \citep{fa2}, which employs a Barnes--Hut approximation to speed up computation of the repulsive forces.
 We developed a patch that makes it possible to disable the repulsion by degree and applied it on top of the current version 0.3.5.
 The input to FA2 was the unweighted symmetrized approximate $k$NN graph $\mathbf A \vee \mathbf A^\top$, where $\mathbf A$ is the $k$NN adjacency matrix constructed with \texttt{Annoy} \citep{annoy} with $k=15$.
 By default, all algorithms were optimized for 750 iterations.

-Unless stated otherwise, we used principal component analysis (PCA) initialisation to remove any differences between algorithms due to initialization strategies \citep{kobak2019umap} and to make all embeddings of the same dataset visually aligned to each other \citep{kobak2018art}.
+Unless stated otherwise, we used principal component analysis (PCA) initialization to remove any differences between algorithms due to initialization strategies \citep{kobak2019umap} and to make all embeddings of the same data set visually aligned to each other \citep{kobak2018art}.
 For t-SNE, the initialization was always scaled to have a standard deviation of 0.0001, as suggested by \citet{kobak2018art} and is default in \texttt{openTSNE} \citep{policar2019opentsne}.
 For UMAP, the initialization was scaled to have the range of $[-10, 10]$, as is default in the original implementation.
 For ForceAtlas2, we scaled the initialization to have a standard deviation of $10\thinspace000$ to approximately match the scale of final ForceAtlas2 embeddings (we experimented with different values and found this setting to work well and avoid convergence problems).
 Note that Figure~\ref{fig:toydata} is an exception and uses random initialization.
 By default, UMAP uses LE (and not PCA) initialization, whereas the \texttt{fa2} implementation uses random initialization.
-On the datasets analyzed here, we did not observe any qualitative difference as a result of our non-default (PCA) initialization (cf. Figure~\ref{fig:variant-umap}a,b).
+On the data sets analyzed here, we did not observe any qualitative difference as a result of our non-default (PCA) initialization (cf. Figure~\ref{fig:variant-umap}a,b).

-LE was computed using the \texttt{scikit-learn} \citep{pedregosa2011scikit} implementation (with the \texttt{SpectralEmbedding} class).
+LE was computed using the \texttt{scikit-learn} \citep{pedregosa2011scikit} implementation, using the \texttt{SpectralEmbedding} class and the \texttt{PyAMG} solver~4.0 \citep{olson2018pyamg}.
 The input graph was the same as the input to FA2.
-No initialisation was needed for LE.
+No initialization was needed for LE.
 We flipped the signs of LE eigenvectors to orient them similarly to other embeddings, whenever necessary.

-\section{The attraction-repulsion spectrum}
+\section{The Attraction-Repulsion Spectrum}